Blankley History, Family Crest & Coats of Arms

-Important Dates for the Blankley family
+Early History of the Blankley family

 This web page shows only a small excerpt of our Blankley research.
 Another 99 words (7 lines of text) covering the years 1240, 1273, 1273, 1455 and 1487 are included under the topic Early Blankley History in all our PDF Extended History products and printed products wherever possible.

 Blankley Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Blankley family name include Blankley, Blankeney, Blankney, Blankal, Blankele and others.

 Early Notables of the Blankley family (pre 1700)